What Is A Grow Light?

 Color is calculated as “temperature,” on par with heat.
 Increased color temperatures appear “cooler,” and lower temperatures appear “warmer.”
 The unit of measurement for color temperature is the Kelvin (K).

-In order to replicate the sun the best, you ideally give our plants a mix of both cool and warm color, heavier on the blue and some orange/red.
+In order to replicate the sun, you ideally give our plants a mix of both cool and warm color, heavier on the blue and some orange/red.

 Each light is unique

-Metal Halide (MH)—MHs are great for leafy plant development, as this HID bulb stresses the blue end of the spectrum that ranges from 2700-5500K.
+- Metal Halide (MH) – these are great for leafy plant development, as this HID bulb stresses the blue end of the spectrum that ranges from 2700-5500K.
 If you only have one kind of grow light, this is the best option, as it is closest thing to natural sunshine.